MikeRogers0/MikeRogersIO/src/_posts/2019-05-20-testing-rails-action-mailbox-with-rspec.md

 ---
 layout: post
 title: Testing Rails Action Mailbox with RSpec
-categories:
- – blog
-published: true
-meta:
 description: Rails 6 ships with Action Mailbox, here is how I added tests for RSpec
-  index: true
 ---

 Rails 6 ships with some pretty nice new features, the main one I'm pretty excited about is [Action Mailbox](https://edgeguides.rubyonrails.org/action_mailbox_basics.html), however writing RSpec tests for it requires a little bit of extra setup.